shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Ok, I’m going.”
 Ersatzica joined Mudrich outside the workshop, grabbing the stick on the way out.

 “Ok,” Wryonin clapped.
-He reached behind him for the door knob.
+He reached behind him for the doorknob.
 Then remembered the door was on the floor.
 “Right, this way to training.”

 "But I need to fix my door first."
 Ersatzica pointed.